Courtland Sutton Player Prop Bets for NFL Week 8 | Denver vs. Washington 10/31/2021

 Season Stats

-- This season Sutton has 38 catches (58 targets), leading his team with 539 receiving yards (77.0 per game) plus two touchdowns.
+- This season Sutton has 38 catches on 58 targets, with a team-high 539 receiving yards (77.0 per game) and two touchdowns.

 - Sutton has been the target of 23.0% (58 total) of his team's 252 passing attempts this season.

-- Sutton has seen the ball thrown his way seven times in the red zone this season, 20.6% of his team's 34 red zone pass attempts.
+- Sutton (seven red zone targets) has been the recipient of 20.6% of his team's 34 red zone pass attempts.

 - The Broncos have run 60.1% passing plays and 39.9% rushing plays this season.
 They rank 21st in the NFL in scoring.